 FX (773) 751-5545

 Flowerbooking is a company that plans live concerts, tours, and other events for its artists and clients.
 We represent the artists mainly in the USA and Canada, although we have recently expanded into territories such as Central + South America, Japan, Australia and the Far East.
-Flowerbooking also produces concert tours such as the "Rockstar Energy Drink AP TOUR" and also helps with sponsorships, tour planning and event production.
+Flowerbooking has also produced concert tours such as the "Rockstar Energy Drink AP TOUR" and assists with sponsorships, tour planning and event production.
 Our hands on experience in tour production and personal service is rather unique among our peers.
 In addition to booking tours, we also dedicate time simply to solving problems, helping artists with budgeting, and many more interesting things.
 Between the three agents, there is a combined 40 years of experience in all aspects of touring life.

 After writing for some local music magazines and working at her college radio station, Susanne Dawursk (nee McCarthy) started touring with bands during breaks from school and started working with venues to organize shows for friends.
 Flowerbooking was born officially in 1990.
 She moved to Chicago in 1994 and that's when Flowerbooking really started to grow..
 Tim started in 1997 after working at some Chicago area music venues..
 Mahmood came to Flower after running his own agency in Boston until 2002.